henkexbg/gallery-api/README.md

 - ffmpeg - for video transpilation
 - exiftool - for extracting metadata from images
 - Maven (if building the webapp from source).
 Not required during runtime
+- ImageMagick is required if the ImageMagick resizing method is chosen

 # Maven Artifact ID
 - Group: com.github.henkexbg